 - To encourage broad based community participation and support in the planning, implementation and evaluation of our program

 - Kindergarten students are tested to find indicators of high ability potential.

 - Cluster grouping, multi-age classrooms and other Universal Designs for Learning (UDL) are used to meet the needs of our elementary students at all grade levels and all schools.

 A self-contained high ability elementary program for grades four through six is available for students identified as high ability learners in both categories.
 There are programs at both Parkside and Southside that provide students with the opportunity to be in a self-contained classroom with other high ability learners.

 A self-contained high ability middle school program for grades seven and eight.
 There are programs at both middle schools: Northside and Central.
 This program offers inclusion within a high ability team.

-- Honors classes, advanced college credit courses, or the advanced placement classes for high school high ability learners are offered at both high schools.
+- Honors classes, advanced college credit courses, or the advanced placement (AP) classes for high school high ability learners are offered at both high schools.
 Further questions should be directed to: